 In the last round of funding, we received 76 preliminary applications.
 Of these, 30 applicants were invited to submit a full application, following which, four grants were awarded.

 Please note that the application procedure for the Discovery Research Grant has two stages, an open preliminary application stage followed by an invitation-only full application stage.
-Please see the call and guidelines below for further details.

 Preliminary applications are assessed by our Discovery Research Grant review panel; they will identify the best proposals to take forward to the full application stage.